Something for Everyone: Plot

-Konrad now plays up to the countess, encouraging her to throw a daring, expensive party at the dower house in order to initiate a pseudo romance between Helmuth and Anneliese Pleschke.
-Konrad, the lover of both Helmuth and Anneliese, induces them to become engaged to each other, while secretly assuring both of them that he would always be there at the castle.
-When the marriage contract is signed, the Pleschke money flows in to reopen and refurbish the castle Ornstein.
+Konrad encourages the countess to throw a daring, expensive party at the dower house in order to initiate a pseudo romance between Helmuth and Anneliese Pleschke.
+Konrad, the lover of both Helmuth and Anneliese, induces them to become engaged to each other, while secretly assuring each of them that he would always be there at the castle.
+When the marriage contract is signed, the Pleschke money flows in to reopen and refurbish castle Ornstein.

-The marriage takes place, but the honeymoon is a disaster with both the bride and groom wanting an annulment.
-The demise of the grand design is hastened along by Anneliese, who walks in on Konrad and Helmuth kissing.
-Anneliese, shocked and speechless, is ushered to the limousine in which she and her parents are to be driven to the castle by Konrad.
+The marriage takes place, but the honeymoon is a disaster, leaving both bride and groom wanting an annulment.
+The demise of the grand design is hastened when Anneliese walks in on Konrad and Helmuth kissing.
+Shocked and speechless, Anneliese is ushered to the limousine in which she and her parents are to be driven to the castle by Konrad.
 When Anneliese hysterically opens up to her parents, Konrad turns the limousine down a steep embankment, managing to jump out before it crashes, killing Anneliese and her parents.
 Konrad escapes with a broken leg.

 Konrad goes through a pleasant convalescence with the countess herself becoming his new romantic interest.
-After an amorous night in the countess's boudoir, they plan to be married.
-Helmuth is devastated.
-He reluctantly allows the marriage to go on rather than have Konrad be forced to leave by a scorned countess.
+After an amorous night in her boudoir, the two plan to marry.
+Helmuth is devastated, but he reluctantly allows the marriage to proceed rather than have Konrad forced to leave by a scorned countess.

 Helmuth's sister Lotte has other plans.
 On the eve of the wedding she informs Konrad that she knows all about his murderous and scandalous exploits.
 Ingeniously she uses blackmail to avoid being Konrad's next victim and have him marry her instead of her mother.